 This was a jazz performance at one of the Middle Eastern Dance Guild of Eugene's alternative shows.
 These February shows allow belly dancers to choose alternative costuming, music and dance styling to create fun and funky fusion performances.
 In this show, I had a lot of fun being blonde.

-Photos of this Gypsy style performance were taken at Cozmic Pizza in Eugene, Oregon.
-Sarina wears a costume that fuses cabaret, Gypsy and tribal together in her beaded bra and belt she created.
+Photos of this Andalusian style performance were taken at Cozmic Pizza in Eugene, Oregon.
+Sarina wears a costume that fuses cabaret, flamenco, and tribal together in her beaded bra and belt she created.

 Gipsy Nouveau was an event put on by Fusion Friendly, an organization originally founded by Sarina.
 She served as the creative director for three years as consultant and board member during the time she was no coordinating.